onqtam/headjack/docs/why/100_1k_10k_words.md

 On your first reading you may skip all optional parts that are in expandable sections, and you can dive deeper later on if you feel like it. `Expandable section == optional`.

+This is a very dense book, but understanding it and the system it would produce is a heck of a lot easier than understanding the current disordered system we find ourselves in.

 # about the quote-heavy style of the book

 Could a lot of the quotes have been paraphrased and made shorter and clearer?
 Yes.
 But this is a philosophical statement: we must reuse and interlink and credit the work of others as much as possible.